Solutions Search - Linduino

 A: Please make sure you are using the verision of the Arduino SDK we recommend.
 Please check that you have the Arduino IDE set up as outlined in the Quick Start Guide.

 We regularly update our Linduino Sketchbook with new products, new files and updates.
 Please download the library, or rerun your automated installers for an automatic update.
-LTC2484 Library Fix for 2x multiple zero issue LTC6904 Library ...
+Global Changes: Rename "Libraries" directory to "libraries" (lower case 'l').
+Arduino for Linux does not like the upper-case 'L'.
+Windows works with ...

 Jan 29th 2014